Skip to main content

 • Single-jurisdiction firms with no cross-border data flow; the audit will find less surface than its full value.

 • Firms not yet running AI; sovereignty audit is for active use, not future planning.
-Start with the AI Operating Audit instead.
+Start with the Agentic AI Readiness Audit instead.

 • Firms seeking a tool-broker for a sovereignty-grade AI vendor.
 HIP does not broker.